AshTodd/CMPU250-Project-Repo/README.md

 # CMPU250 Project Repo
- Domestic violence reporting and analysis by Ash Todd, Nora Phelan, Eaint May and Zack Taylor
+ Domestic violence reporting and analysis by Ash Todd, Nora Phelan, Eaint May and Zack Taylor.

 ## Table of Contents
 * [Exploratory Data Analysis & Data Preparation Q/A](#Exploratory-Data-Analysis-&-Data-Preparation-Q/A)